-- In general, unless otherwise determined by the Board (or ASB Board in respect of the CEO ASB): - Executives who resign or are dismissed are not eligible to receive an STVR award and will forfeit any unvested deferred STVR awards. - Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period). - Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), unvested deferred STVR awards will remain on-foot subject to the original terms and conditions and will vest in the ordinary course, as though the Executive had not ceased employment.
+Contract term CEO Group Executives CEO ASB Contract type Permanent Permanent Permanent Notice period 12 months Six months Six months Severance n/a n/a2 12 months STVR In general, unless other wise determined by the Board (or A ASB Board in respect of the CEO ASB): treatment on termination Executives who resign of unvested deferred STV eceive an STVR award and will forfeit any Where an Executive's exit is related to any other reason (e.g. retrenchment, retirement or death), the Executive remains eligible (unless the Board determines otherwise) to be considered for an STVR award with regard to actual performance against performance measures (as determined by the Board in the ordinary course following the end of the performance period). unvested deferred STV g. retrenchment, retirement or death), .t to the original terms and conditions and d not ceased employment.
+LTVR In general, unless other wise determined by the Board: treatment on termination Executives who resign unvested LTVR awards tives who resign or are dismissed before the end of the performance period will forfeit all ted LTVR awards. s continue on-foot with performan (e.g. retrenchment, retirement or death), any ice measured at the end of the performance